-ECONOMICS (ECO)
+Economics (ECO)

-ECO 230 Economic for Non-Business and Economics Majors
+ECO 230 Economics for Non-Bus and Eco Major

+ECO 230-Economics for Non Business & Economics Majors Three credit hours This is an economics course which is designed for students who may or may not be majoring in Business Administration and Economics.
 The objective of this course is to provide the basic foundation of our economic system in terms of how our economic system determines what to produce, how to produce, and how to distribute the resulting products.

-This course does not require any Prerequisites.
+This course does not require any